userfront/guide/all/guide/toolkit/build-signup-form-react.md

 We need to call `Userfront.signup({ method: "google" })` whenever the button is clicked.
 You can style the button however you like.

+You can find more provider options like GitHub, LinkedIn, and Facebook in the docs for [signup()](/docs/js.html#signup-options).

 ::::
 :::: right